Russian annexation of Crimea: Ukrainian response

 Immediately after the treaty of accession was signed in March, the Ukrainian Ministry of Foreign Affairs summoned the Provisional Principal of Russia in Ukraine to present note verbale of protest against Russia's recognition of the Republic of Crimea and its subsequent annexation.
 Two days later, the Verkhovna Rada condemned the treaty and called Russia's actions "a gross violation of international law".
 The Rada called on the international community to avoid recognition of the "so-called Republic of Crimea" or the annexation of Crimea and Sevastopol by Russia as new federal subjects.

 On 15 April 2014, the Verkhovna Rada declared the Autonomous Republic of Crimea and Sevastopol to be under "provisional occupation" by the Russian military and imposed travel restrictions on Ukrainians visiting Crimea.
 The territories were also deemed "inalienable parts of Ukraine" subject to Ukrainian law.
 Among other things, the special law approved by the Rada restricted foreign citizens' movements to and from the Crimean Peninsula and forbade certain types of entrepreneurship.
 The law also forbade activity of government bodies formed in violation of Ukrainian law and designated their acts as null and void.

 Ukrainian authorities greatly reduced the volume of water flowing into Crimea via the North Crimean Canal due to huge debt for water supplied in the previous year, threatening the viability of the peninsula's agricultural crops, which are heavily dependent on irrigation.

 The Ukrainian National Council for TV and Radio Broadcasting instructed all cable operators on 11 March 2014 to stop transmitting a number of Russian channels, including the international versions of the main state-controlled stations, Russia-1, Channel One and NTV, as well as news channel Russia-24.

 In March 2014, activists began organising flash mobs in supermarkets to urge customers not to buy Russian goods and to boycott Russian gas stations, banks, and concerts.
-In April 2014, some cinemas in Kyiv, Lviv, and Odessa began shunning Russian films.
+In April 2014, some cinemas in Kyiv, Lviv, and Odesa began shunning Russian films.

 On 2 December 2014, Ukraine created a Ministry of Information Policy, with one of its goals being, according to first Minister of Information, Yuriy Stets, to counteract "Russian information aggression".

 In December 2014, Ukraine halted all train and bus services to Crimea.

-On 16 September 2015 the Ukrainian parliament voted for the law that sets 20 February 2014 as the official date of the Russian temporary occupation of Crimean peninsula.
-On 7 October 2015 the President of Ukraine signed the law into force.
+On 16 September 2015, the Ukrainian parliament voted for the law that sets 20 February 2014 as the official date of the Russian temporary occupation of the Crimean Peninsula.
+On 7 October 2015, the president of Ukraine signed the law into force.

 The Ministry of Temporarily Occupied Territories and IDPs was established by the Ukrainian government on 20 April 2016 to manage occupied parts of Donetsk, Luhansk and Crimea regions affected by Russian military intervention of 2014.
 By 2015, the number of IDPs registered in Ukraine who had fled from Russian-occupied Crimea was 50,000.